 - A realistic cash flow forecast

-Upon completion of the program, participants will have an opportunity to pitch their business to a panel of committee members for a chance to be awarded a grant of up to $5,000.
+After working to develop the key components of their business, participants will have the opportunity to put their training to the test and pitch their business to a panel of committee members for a chance to be awarded a grant of up to $5,000.

 Who Should Apply